Involuntary Terminations: Rhode Island

 Author: Jessica Sussman

-- The Rhode Island Fair Employment Practices Act contains several regulations pertaining to discipline and termination, making various actions by employers unlawful depending on circumstances.
-See Rhode Island Fair Employment Practices Act.
+- The State Fair Employment Practices Act contains several regulations pertaining to discipline and termination, making various actions by employers unlawful depending on circumstances.
+See State Fair Employment Practices Act.

-- The Rhode Island Fair Employment Practices Act contains provisions prohibiting retaliation against employees who make claims or seek to assist other individuals who make claims under the statute.
+- The State Fair Employment Practices Act contains provisions prohibiting retaliation against employees who make claims or seek to assist other individuals who make claims under the statute.
 See Retaliation.

 - The Rhode Island Whistleblowers Protection Act makes it unlawful for employers to terminate employees who report to public entities regarding violations of state or federal law, as well as other legally protected activities.
 See Whistleblower Protections.